 The Prophet Muhammad ﷺ was asked: "Which verse of the Quran is the greatest?"
 He answered without hesitation: "Allahu la ilaha illa Huwa, Al-Hayyul-Qayyum..." — Ayatul Kursi.
 (Muslim)

 This single verse from Surah Al-Baqarah (2:255) is arguably the most important verse in the entire Quran.
-Yet many Muslims recite it without understanding its profound meaning.
+Abdullah Ibn Mas'ud (RA), a companion of the Prophet ﷺ, said: "Allah did not create anything in the heavens or on earth more magnificent than Ayatul Kursi."
+Yet many Muslims recite this verse — the full Ayatul Kursi text — daily without understanding its profound meaning.

 - Al-Hayy (The Ever-Living) — Allah's life has no beginning and no end.
 He never dies, never sleeps, never weakens.